ruslandoga/pitch2/pitch.md

 <!-- class: invert -->
 <!-- backgroundColor: #191919-->

-# Collaboration with Thai Government Agencies
+# Collaboration and Support

-For complete success it cant be just us, we need you.
+For complete success, collaboration is essential.

-We plan to work closely with Thai government agencies to integrate our system with their existing infrastructure, ensuring accurate and up-to-date public transport information.
+We plan to work closely with Thai government agencies and public transport operators to integrate our system with their existing infrastructure, ensuring accurate and up-to-date public transport information.

-This is important since for the most part the data provider is you, Thailand, and we are just the middle men between your highness and Google Maps.
-Also it would be you who would be applying for google transit program :)
+For example, we need access to real-time location data from BTS and can adapt to any format or method provided.
+Additionally, we require formal authorization from the Department of Land Transport when applying for the Google Transit program, confirming that we are acting on their behalf.

 ---